MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol3-getspecificfilterargument.md

 ---
 UID: NF:dbgeng.IDebugControl3.GetSpecificFilterArgument
 title: IDebugControl3::GetSpecificFilterArgument (dbgeng.h)
-description: The GetSpecificFilterArgument method returns the value of filter argument for thespecific filters that have an argument.
+description: The GetSpecificFilterArgument method returns the value of filter argument for the specific filters that have an argument.
 old-location: debugger\getspecificfilterargument.htm
 tech.root: debugger
 ms.date: 02/06/2022